rbw/pysnow/docs/usage/client.rst

 Connecting
 ==========

-This shows some examples of how to connect with pysnow using either username and password or OAuth.
+This shows some examples of how to connect with pysnow using either username and password or a custom session object

 See the :meth:`pysnow.Client` documentation for details.